AdamCorbinFAUPhD/derm_ita/README.md

 This library has utilities to help evaluate skin tones in dermatology images.
 It can be broken up between computing the individual typology angle(ITA) and converting the ITA value to a skin tone type.

+The skin tone classification metadata can enhance dermoscopic datasets when trying to evaluate fairness.

 # Computing ITA value

 The ITA value is used as a proxy to evaluate the skin tone of an image.